Applicants and recipients of cash benefits can have up to $6,000 liquid resources.

 - Money in checking and savings accounts;

-- Money market accounts or certificates for deposit (CD) less any withdrawal penalty;
+- Money market accounts or certificates of deposit (CD or COD) less any withdrawal penalty;

 - Stocks, bonds, annuities, or mutual funds less any early withdrawal penalty;